 - Support of an Honors Committee consisting of a faculty sponsor and two other faculty members, one of whom may be from a department other than Psychology.
 The Honors Committee will review the student's project proposal at the time of enrollment in PSYC 496 and PSYC 499 and, if they approve it, accept the student into the Honors Program.

-- Completion of, or enrollment in, at least five psychology courses, including PSYC 251 Psychological Statistics and PSYC 252 Research Methods.
-Final admission requires successful completion of those Psychology courses enrolled in at the time of application for admission to the Honors Program.
+- Completion of at least five psychology courses, including PSYC 251 Psychological Statistics and PSYC 252 Research Methods at the time of application for admission to the Honors Program.

 At the end of the senior year, each participant: